-- Terrible Resource Expectations – The entire marketing automation industry is doing an absolutely terrible job at setting expectations with the sale of their platforms.
+- Terrible Resource Expectations – The entire marketing automation industry is doing an terrible job at setting expectations with the sale of their platforms.
 They share successful use case after use case, but their customer churn is horrible.
-Thus, customers are spending an inordinate amount of time and money on a platform they never used.
-Here’s my analogy: Selling marketing automation is like selling a refrigerator to someone who is starving.
-The refrigerator won’t do much good unless you fill it with food!
+Thus, customers spend excessive time and money on a platform they never used.
+Here’s my analogy: Selling marketing automation is like selling a refrigerator to someone starving.
+The fridge won’t do much good unless you fill it with food!

-- Your Sales Process Doesn’t Match – Another key issue with the gambit of marketing automation platforms out there is that they have developed a one-size-fits-all solution.
-Get a license for any one of the largest providers and they instantly tell you to abandon your process on driving and nurturing leads and, instead, switch over to their “process.”
-They do this without even knowing what is successful or unsuccessful with the customers’ sales and marketing process.
+- Your Sales Process Doesn’t Match – Another key issue with the gambit of marketing automation platforms is that they have developed a one-size-fits-all solution.
+Get a license for any one of the largest providers, and they instantly tell you to abandon your process of driving and nurturing leads and, instead, switch over to their process.
+They do this without knowing what is successful or unsuccessful with the customers’ sales and marketing process.

-- Multiple Steps to Conversion – Most of the platforms utilize a defined, multi-step process from awareness through conversion.
-That’s great if it happens to match the path your prospects take to convert, but for most businesses, the events that happen between awareness and conversion are significantly different.
-You need a marketing automation solution that can match the steps or events that your customers take…it could be 3 or it could be 30!
+- Multiple Steps to Conversion – Most platforms utilize a defined, multi-step process from awareness through conversion.
+That’s great if it matches the path your prospects take to convert, but for most businesses, the events between awareness and conversion are significantly different.
+You need a marketing automation solution that can match the steps or events your customers take…it could be 3 or 30!

 - Multiple Paths to Conversion – With the one-size-fits-all solution, there’s the one-path-fits-all problem.
-If you serve different industries, different size customers, different sized deals, and different products, then you require the flexibility to develop multiple paths to conversions with events, nurturing, emails, landing pages, calls-to-actions and scoring strategies.
-Sticking to a single path severely handicaps your marketing automation strategy and could waste the incredible investment you’re making.
+Suppose you serve different industries, different size customers, different-sized deals, and different products.
+In that case, you require the flexibility to develop multiple paths to conversions with events, nurturing, emails, landing pages, calls-to-actions (CTAs), and scoring strategies.
+Sticking to a single path severely handicaps your marketing automation strategy and could waste your incredible investment.

 - Transition Costs – Most of the marketers we know are working with fewer resources than they ever have in the past.
-Adopting a marketing automation platform requires a marketing department to continue working the strategy that is already driving business results while simultaneously implementing a new methodology in parallel.
-Often times, this requires integration resources, analysis of sales and retention, and content resources to develop the landing pages, whitepapers, webinars, downloads, and emails necessary to populate the new marketing automation campaigns.
-We see virtually every customer struggle with this…signing up with the platform and not implementing it for months due to a lack of transition plan.
+Adopting a marketing automation platform requires a marketing department to continue working on the strategy already driving business results while simultaneously implementing a new methodology.
+Often, this requires integration resources, analysis of sales and retention, and content resources to develop the landing pages, whitepapers, webinars, downloads, and emails necessary to populate the new marketing automation campaigns.
+We see virtually every customer struggle with this…signing up with the platform and not implementing it for months due to a lack of a transition plan.

 What Makes a Marketing Automation Solution?

-There are a number of features that a marketing automation platform should have in order to be fully leveraged and expandable as you become more sophisticated and the demand grows.
+There are a number of features that a marketing automation platform should have be fully leveraged and expandable as you become more sophisticated and the demand grows.
 Let’s discuss them here:

 - Data Imports – The ability to automatically extract data from billing, support, and other customer-related systems is a must.
 It also needs to be able to augment, segment, and filter your marketing automation campaigns.
 Working all day to extract, massage, and import data over and over is not automation.

-- API – Along with the ability to send and receive data, an API is a must to externally trigger events and update information in your marketing automation campaigns.
+- API – Along with the ability to send and receive data, an API must externally trigger events and update information in your marketing automation campaigns.

-- Drip Campaigns – Aligning a series of communications to your customer across mediums can keep them engaged and educate them through to a conversion.
+- Drip campaigns – Aligning a series of communications across mediums can keep your customers engaged and educate them through conversion.

-- Lead Scoring – If you’re able to customize scoring schemes based on user activity, you can effectively communicate to those people and understand where they are in the buying, renewal, or upgrade cycle.
+- Lead Scoring – If you can customize scoring schemes based on user activity, you can effectively communicate to those people and understand where they are in the buying, renewal, or upgrade cycle.